soc-hub-fi/music/README.md

 # music
-High-level model of MUSIC algorithm
+High-level model of MUSIC algorithm synthesizable in Catapult HLS 2023.2